Integrality of Hecke eigenvalues and the growth of Hecke fields: Integrality of eigenvalues

-\begin{proof}[Proof of Proposition \ref{lem 2 preserve SMF}] We use the same symbols as in the proof of Lemma \ref{lem 1 preserve SMF}.
-The assertion is proved in the same way as \cite{Mizumotocorrection} below.
-Let $f$ be an element of $M_{\rho}(\Gamma(N), \chi, \Ocal)$ and $p$ a prime number coprime to $N$.
-We divide a proof into two cases ($N=1$ and $N\ge 2$).
+\begin{proof}[Proof of Proposition \ref{lem 2 preserve SMF}] We use the same symbols as in the proof of Proposition \ref{lem 1 preserve SMF}.
+The assertion is proved in the same way as \cite{Mizumotocorrection} as below.
+Let $f$ be an element of $M_{\rho}(\Gamma(N), \chi; \Ocal)$ and $p$ a prime number coprime to $N$.
+Let us fix $j\in \{1,\ldots,n\}$.
+For our purpose, it is enough to show